 As mentioned, we’ve included a goatee styles chart that will serve as a quick, but informative, reference guide for anyone who’s looking to learn more about this unique type of facial hair.

-The whole goatee styles list and ‘go-to’ handbook
+The full goatee styles list and guide

 What is it?
 The classic goatee is just what it implies – the basic, foundational style of a goatee that so many men wear.
 Simply put, it’s a tuft of hair on the chin trimmed neatly.
 Put another way; it’s a chin beard under your bottom lip without a mustache and with your cheeks shaved clean.